joshualeejunyi/tp/docs/team/lwachtel1.md

 + **Javadocs**: Added Javadocs to all non-trivial methods in the `HelpMenuManager` and `HelpValidator` classes, as well as adding class header comments for both classes.
 + **UG**: Added all documentation for the help menu and related commands.
 + **DG**:
-    + Help menu section, including descriptions and sequence diagrams
+    + Entire help menu section, including descriptions and sequence diagrams
     + Added to **_v4vern_**'s manual testing section regarding the help menu.

 ### Community (Contributions to the Team and Beyond):